sgsellers/SSOsoft/README.md

 SSOsoft is a set of tools for reducing data from the Sunspot Solar Observatory's Dunn Solar Telescope.

+This release should be considered the canonical version of the DST reduction pipelines, and should be used in all applications, rather than the original branch.

 **Please report any bugs to sellers@nmsu.edu**

 ## Features

-SSOsoft currently supports the ROSA and HARDcam (aka Zyla) fast imaging systems, as well as the HSG spectrograph.
+SSOsoft currently supports the ROSA and HARDcam (aka Zyla) fast imaging systems, as well as the HSG spectrograph and the SPINOR spectropolarimeter.
+The pipeline implementation used for SPINOR can be modified to reduce data from the FIRS spectropolarimeter by replacing the filesystem comprehension routines and updating the modulation pattern.
+Future releases will implement these changes as a standard calibration routine.

 ## ROSA/HARDcam
 ROSA and HARDcam are handled by the